softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 If you have published, or intend to publish, results based on your data files then consider following the FAIR [^17] principles for research data management and deposit them into a digital repository as a citable research object too.
 You can then use the metadata that describes your software and data deposits to link them together [^18].

 Changes in dependencies can cause both subtle and not so subtle, changes in outputs for sample input data [^19].
-Document what you consider to be acceptable output for your sample inputs, what you would consider to be "close enough" (for example, whether you consider equality to within 3 decimal places to be "close enough", error margins or tolerances) for cases where someone else does not get identical outputs when using your sample data.
+Document what you consider to be acceptable output for your sample inputs, what you would consider to be "close enough" (for example, whether you consider equality to within 3 decimal places to be "close enough"), error margins or tolerances, or other ways of evaluating the outputs, for cases where someone else does not get identical outputs when using your sample data.

 ### Recommended citation